-STUDENT DISPLAY AND/OR JUNIOR TEAM W AWARD NOMINATION
+STUDENT DISPLAY AND/OR JUNIOR OPEN HEARTS AWARD NOMINATION

 Invite students 5 to 18 years old to prepare and display videos, artwork or essays with photos about how your parish welcomes parishioners of all abilities.
-The Different Gifts, But the Same Spirit lesson plans available at www.team-w.org can be used to facilitate this activity.
-Choose the best work and submit with a completed nomination form to www.team-w.org for a Junior TEAM W Award grant of up to \$1,000 to help fund an inclusion project at your parish.
+The Different Gifts, But the Same Spirit lesson plans available at www.teambelong.org can be used to facilitate this activity.
+Choose the best work and submit with a completed nomination form to Pathways.org for a Junior Open Hearts Award grant of up to \$1,000 to help fund an inclusion project at your parish.